-Then, check out this blog Full Recruitment Life Cycle: 7 Stages of Recruitment Process to learn about the recruitment process and stages of recruitment.
+Then, check out this article to learn about the recruitment process and stages of recruitment.

 The full recruitment life cycle refers to the entire hiring process.
 And all the phases from which the hiring manager and recruiter undergo.

-The stages in recruitment broadly divided into three parts:
+The stages in recruitment are broadly divided into three parts:

 1:- Stages before the job advertising